 Rogers Platinum Mastercard

 First up is the Rogers Platinum Mastercard.
 With no fee and no minimum annual income requirement, this product is highly accessible and a very strong cash back contender.
-Purchases at Costco paid for with this card are eligible for 1.25% cash back—and that’s not even their banner perk.
-This card is terrific for travellers and cross-border shoppers, giving 3% back on foreign currency transactions and 2% back on Rogers products and services.
+Purchases at Costco paid for with this card are eligible for 1% cash back—and that’s not even their banner perk.
+This card is terrific for U.S. travellers, and cross-border or online shoppers, giving 3% back on U.S. currency transactions.
 With a $25 welcome bonus, this product far outshines the Capital One card.

 Card type: Cash back